Camille E. Davis.

 B.A., English, Temple University

-DISSERTATION
+DISSERTATION ABSTRACT

-CERTIFICATES, AWARDS, AND FELLOWSHIPS
+AWARDS, AFFILIATIONS, AND FELLOWSHIPS

 2025-2026.
 Affiliation, Department of English, University of Pennsylvania